-Ingersley Hall (now Savio House) was built in 1774 by John Gaskell (1743-1824) (see Gaskells).
+In 1768 John Gaskell (1743-1824), Tower House Rainow bought five farms in the vicinity of Sowcar one of which was Ingersley Farm, this area and buildings before was once owned by Jackson Of Hurdsfield to whom ‘Thomas Jackson of Ingersley’ was living in 1658 and 1662.
+John Gaskell built the first part of Ingersley Hall in 1774 (see Gaskells).
 Although often associated with Bollington it actually lies just across the boundary in the parish of Rainow.
-The land had first been acquired by John Gaskell’s grandfather in about 1750, then passed to his father who lived at Sowcar [Soo-ka], but due to the disputed nature of the way in which the land had been granted (from the bankrupt Downes of Shrigley Hall), it had not been possible previously to build on it.
-The house John Gaskell constructed was modest, with three bays only, in the fashionable Georgian style with pleasing proportions and sash windows.
-It was known initially as Ingersley House.
+The land had first been acquired by John Gaskell’s grandfather in about 1750, then passed to his father who lived at Sowcar [Soo-ka], but due to the disputed nature of the way in which the land had been granted (from the bankrupt Downes of Shrigley) it had not been possible previously to build on it.
+The house John Gaskell constructed was modest, with three bays only, in the fashionable Georgian style with pleasing proportions and sash windows, built adjacent to the farm house and buildings previously occupied by the Gaskell family.
+(The farmhouse was built by Jacksons of Hurdsfield date not known, but one of whom Thomas Jackson lived there in 1658.
+Later it was purchased by John Gaskell senior).
+The House was known initially as Ingersley House.
 Access at first was not from the driveway we know today that leads from the top of Ingersley Road at the point once known as Gaskell’s Gate, but from the ancient route of Oakenbank Lane, now a bridle path.

 Ingersley Hall, by then Savio House, was listed Grade II in 1967, as was the original farmhouse and the former coach house, despite the central archway having been filled in by the Salesians.

-The monochrome pictures are courtesy of Bollington Civic Society archive.
-The colour picture is courtesy of Rainow Image Library.
+The monochrome pictures are courtesy of the Discovery Centre archive.
+The colour picture is by the kind permission of Rainow Image Library.